kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Asymmetric Error Costs

-One mistake type hurts more.
+One mistake type hurts more
-Thresholds must reflect this.
+Thresholds must reflect this
 Metrics must align

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.